Infixo/WWR-UITweaks/README.md

   - In cities list, there is a mark if the city is connected to any lines.
 - HubUI.
   - (0.3) Hire manager specific for a country of currently used vehicles.
+  - (0.4) Info about generated plans and list of brands.
+- (0.4) VehicleUI shows line number.

 ### Troubleshooting
 - Output messages are logged into UITweaksLog.txt in the %TEMP% dir.